RahilOp/OtsukaAGI-The-Werewolves-of-Millers-Hollow/README.md

 Get ready to be amazed as OtsukaAGI brings to life a captivating world of simulated agents, intelligent decision-making, and immersive storytelling.
 Embrace the boundless possibilities of this exceptional simulation, where the fusion of artificial intelligence and strategic gameplay creates an experience that is both unique and enthralling.

+## Evaluation and Results

+### End to End Evaluation

+In the end-to-end evaluation of the OtsukaAGI framework, we investigated the impact of varying key parameters on the performance and outcomes of the simulation.
+The parameters that were varied included:

+1. Number of Townfolks: The count of peaceful Townfolks in the game.
+2. Number of Werewolves: The count of cunning and mischievous Werewolves in the game.
+3. Number of Tasks: The total number of tasks that need to be completed during the gameplay.

+The following properties were analyzed by varying the above parameters:

+1. Townfolks Win Percentage: The percentage of games where the Townfolks emerged victorious over the Werewolves.
+2. Werewolves Win Percentage: The percentage of games where the Werewolves successfully defeated the Townfolks.
+3. Average Real Time: The average time taken for the simulation to run in real-time.
+4. Average Game Time: The average duration of the game within the simulation.

+### Observations and Conclusions:

+1. Equal Chance of Townfolks and Werewolves to Win:
+   - Number of Townfolks: 5
+   - Number of Werewolves: 3
+   - Number of Tasks: 28

+2. Maximum Game Time:
+   - Number of Townfolks: 6
+   - Number of Werewolves: 2
+   - Number of Tasks: 28

+From the analysis of the charts, we draw the following conclusions:

+- For an equal chance of Townfolks and Werewolves to win, a configuration of 5 Townfolks and 3 Werewolves, with 28 tasks, provided balanced gameplay with neither faction having a significant advantage.

+- To maximize the game's duration, a setup with 6 Townfolks and 2 Werewolves, with 28 tasks, proved effective in creating a more extended and engaging gameplay experience.

+It is essential to note that on average, there is a synchronization between real-time and game time, where approximately 30 seconds of real-time corresponds to 1 hour of game time.
+However, the precise synchronization depends on the latency of the LLM (Chat GPT LLM) engine used for the simulation.

+In conclusion, the end-to-end evaluation of the OtsukaAGI framework has provided valuable insights into the influence of various parameters on the simulation's dynamics.
+The flexibility of the framework allows developers to customize the gameplay and tailor it to different scenarios, achieving optimal balance and creating captivating experiences for players.
+The synergy between artificial intelligence and strategic gameplay in "The Werewolves of Millers Hollow" showcases the power and potential of the OtsukaAGI framework, promising a new era of autonomous agents and immersive storytelling.